Are you ready to give your baby their first food? Here’s what you need to remember when feeding your bubba.

 - If your baby tolerates the food well, then add another new item to the menu.
 If there is a history of food allergy in the family, take particular care to avoid the introduction of known allergens.

 Giving your baby their first food, albeit nerve-wracking, is an important milestone.
-Remember, you will set the pace on how your child’s first real eating experience.
+Remember, you will set the pace for your child’s first real eating experience.
 Making it fuss-free and enjoyable will help him develop a healthy relationship with food in the long run.

 Image Source: iStock